b-kennedy0/b-kennedy0.github.io/_posts/2021-03-08-cool-things.md

 ## Coding

-I use [MacDown](https://macdown.uranusjr.com/){:target="_blank" rel="noopener"} (an open-source markdown editor for macOS) for writing and previewing markdown files.
-In fact, this blog post was written up in MacDown!
+For coding, I primarily use [VS Code](https://code.visualstudio.com/){:target="_blank" rel="noopener"} - It is a comprehensive environment for writing and editing code.
+It contains many powerful tools, such as debugging, synchronising with Git, and even AI code checking!
+It takes a little bit of getting used to, but it is worth the investment.

 A useful tool for converting Microsoft Word-written pieces into markdown (including links and heading formatting etc.) - [Paste to Markdown](https://euangoddard.github.io/clipboard2markdown/){:target="_blank" rel="noopener"}

-[VS Code](https://code.visualstudio.com/){:target="_blank" rel="noopener"} - Environment for writing, editing code.
-It contains a lot of powerful tools, such as debugging the code and can even synchronise with Git.
-It takes a little bit of getting used to, but it is worth the investment.

-If writing code for a script, then this [JSON Validator](https://jsonlint.com/){:target="_blank" rel="noopener"} is super useful as I can never keep track of the [brackets].
+If writing code for a script, then this [JSON Validator](https://jsonlint.com/){:target="_blank" rel="noopener"} is super helpful as I can never keep track of all the [{brackets}].

 ## Automating

 One of my greatest desires, across both my personal and professional life, is to automate as much as possible.
 For a couple of reasons.
-First, it reduces error.
-Automating some of the boring data entry or manual administration removes nearly all* of the human error.
-Secondly, I'm lazy.
-I don't **want** to do any of the boring administration/data entry/formatting/checking.
+First, it reduces error, and automating the boring data entry or manual administration removes nearly all* of the human error.
+Secondly, I'm busy!
+I don't **want** to do any of the administration/data entry/formatting/checking.
 The more of these tasks I can fully automate, the more time I will have to do other things!

 \* *It is still fairly easy to make a mistake in the automation programming!*